 Running OpenWRT in GCP

-If you’re a bit like me and have run multiple different linux distributions over the years, you sometimes wish to run a different distributions when using a hosting platform like Google Cloud.
+If you’re a bit like me and have run multiple different linux distributions over the years, you sometimes wish to run a different distribution when using a hosting platform like Google Cloud.

 In this post, I’ll be showing my journey to get OpenWRT running on a virtual machine within Google Cloud.
 I’ll be assuming you already have a Google Cloud project.